Hey Owlets,

 While you're in Llantrisant make sure you drive down the road to visit the old town.
 At the top of the hill you can do a short loop around independent stores and quaint little streets, as well as stopping at the remains of the castle to see the most incredible view across the valleys.
 The town is absolutely tiny, but if you're already in the area to visit The Royal Mint, it's worth a little detour for the view alone.

 When you mention visiting Wales the first image to appear in most people's' minds are rolling hills and fields as far as the eye can see, and that was definitely in abundance on our weekend away.
 On the Sunday we chose to go for a morning walk in the sunshine.
 Parc Slip is a nature reserve run by The Wildlife Trust of South and West Wales and is home to 300 acres of beautiful views, as well as just about every flower, insect and animal you could hope to find in Wales.
 Incredibly the nature reserve is actually free to visit, running only on donations and money made from the on-site cafe.
-I honestly couldn't get my head around it being free to visit, because it's one of the most beautiful places I've seen in the UK and I would happily pay to enter.
+It's an absolute must-visit if you enjoy spending time outdoors when you're on holiday.
 If you stop by, make sure to treat yourself in the cafe after your walk to support their work.

 My last recommendation of what to do is the most touristy suggestion of them all, but every time I post a photo of a castle at least 3 of my readers from across the pond will message me saying "you're so lucky you live near things like this!".
 I like a good castle as much as the next person, but apparently there aren't any in America, so if you're one of those people that's jealous of our castle situation, this one's for you.
 Caerphilly Castle was constructed in the 13th century and despite a long history of it trying to be destroyed by citizens, invaders or wars, it's still standing today - one of the towers even leans as much as Pisa!
 The castle is the largest in the UK after Windsor, is full of history and holds a huge variety of events, so it's absolutely worth setting aside some time for a visit.